NathanD0wd/Lab-Reports/Servers and Bugs.md

   }
   ```

 Here is a test method that I wrote to test the class.
-It creates two lists input1 = { a , e } and input 2 = { b , c , f , g }, and then attempts to merge them.
-The expected ouput should be: output1 = { a , b , c , e , f, g }.
+It creates two lists input1 = { "a" , "e" } and input2 = { "b" , "c" , "f" , "g" }, and then attempts to merge them.
+The expected ouput should be: output1 = { "a" , "b" , "c" , "e" , "f" , "g" }.

 Tester With Error